argilla-io/distilabel/docs/index.md

 - Integrations with the most popular libraries and APIs for LLMs: HF Transformers, OpenAI, vLLM, etc.
 - Multiple tasks for Self-Instruct, Preference datasets and more.
-- Export to Argilla for easy data exploration and further annotation.
+- Dataset export to Argilla for easy data exploration and further annotation.

 ## Installation